Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Introduction

 In this paper, we introduce a pioneering language-prompted localization benchmark, advancing significantly in bridging the existing data gap in this domain.
-This benchmark consists of nearly 6M prompted pre-training data and 500K localization instruction-following data constructed with the help of GPT-4V\cite{openai2023gpt4}.
-It serves as a crucial foundation for LVLMs to comprehensively enhance their capabilities in simultaneously locating multiple objects at complex scenarios.
+This benchmark consists of nearly 6M prompted pre-training data and 900K localization instruction-following data constructed with the help of GPT-4V\cite{openai2023gpt4}.
+It covers all four localization-related scenes and over 76K categories as diverse as possible in open-source datasets.
+It serves as a crucial foundation for LVLMs to comprehensively enhance their capabilities in simultaneously locating multiple objects in complex scenarios.
 Leveraging this benchmark, we present \textbf{Griffon}, an innovative, purely LVLM-based baseline localizing objects at any granularity according to the input texts.
-It is characterized by its streamlined architecture and unified input-output representation, which adopts a conversational design without any special token, priors and extra detection heads.
+It is characterized by its streamlined architecture and unified input-output representation, which adopts a conversational design without any special token, priors or extra detection heads.
 The training of \textbf{Griffon} is strategically divided into two stages: Stage \MakeUppercase{\romannumeral1} focuses on the foundation pre-training and aims to enhance its fine-grained multiple object localization ability, and Stage \MakeUppercase{\romannumeral2} involves further instruction tuning for full scenarios, significantly improving the comprehension of users' intention.
 Additionally, we introduce a novel, training-free scoring mechanism to rank object outputs, enhancing the model's ability to prioritize more confident detections.